This page tells you about the biological therapy drug brentuximab and its possible side effects. There are sections about

 - Constipation happens in just under 2 out of 10 people (20%) – your doctor or nurse may give you laxatives to help prevent this but do tell them if you are constipated for more than 3 days

 - An increased risk of getting an infection due to a drop in white blood cells – it is harder to fight infections and you can become very ill.
 You may have headaches, aching muscles, a cough, sore throat, pain passing urine or feel cold and shivery.
 This can be life threatening.
 Contact your doctor or specialist nurse straight away if you think you have an infection.
-Your doctor will check your white blood counts regularly
+Your doctor will check your white blood cell levels regularly

 - An allergic reaction may happen while you have the treatment (or in the evening after your treatment), causing a high temperature (fever), chills, shivering (rigors), a headache and feeling sick.
 Some people have a more severe reaction, with wheezing, an itchy rash and a drop in blood pressure.
 Your nurse will give you medicines before treatment to try to prevent a reaction.
 They will stop or slow your drip if you have a reaction